2008 United States House of Representatives elections in New York: District 20

 Treadwell, with the backing of the State Conservative Party and the GOP, filed Requests for Judicial Intervention to disqualify Wallace and Rocque from the primary.
 He succeeded, and became the sole opponent of Kirsten Gillibrand.
 Gillibrand faced Republican Sandy Treadwell, former Secretary of State for New York.
 On October 10, 2008, the Cook Report listed the 20th District as "Likely Democratic".
-Gillibrand won the November 4, 2008 election with 62% of the vote to Treadwell's 38%.
+Gillibrand won the November 4, 2008, election with 62% of the vote to Treadwell's 38%.

+Predictions

 District 21

-The 21st district is based on based in the Capital Region, including Albany, Troy, Schenectady, Guilderland, Johnstown, Amsterdam, Colonie, Cohoes, and Waterford.
+The 21st district is based in the Capital Region, including Albany, Troy, Schenectady, Guilderland, Johnstown, Amsterdam, Colonie, Cohoes, and Waterford.
 It includes all of Albany, Schenectady, Schoharie, Montgomery counties, and parts of Rensselaer, Saratoga, and Fulton Counties.
 Due to redistricting, the district gained a large amount of territory, gaining the entirety of Schoharie and Montgomery Counties, as well as the cities of Johnstown and Gloversville, and territory in southern Rensselaer County around East Greenbush and Castleton-On-The-Hudson.
 The 21st district has a PVI of R+9 but voted for Barack Obama by 18 points in the concurring presidential election.
 The incumbent is Democrat Michael McNulty, who was reelected with 78.19% of the vote in 2006.
 He is retiring.
 On election day, Tonko defeated Republican nominee Jim Buhrmaster.